noembryo/KataLib/docs/index.md

 ___

+### Portable mode

 KataLib can also start in a **Portable** mode using a "-p" argument to the shortcut or by running the `KataLib Portable.exe`.
 In the Portable mode the app reads its settings, db, etc. from a `portable_settings` directory inside its folder and not from the Windows current user's settings.
-Using the Portable mode while the app is installed inside the `Program files` directory is not advised.
+Using the Portable mode while the app is installed inside the `Program files` directory is not advised, because Windows treat this folder in a special way.
+Any other directory or removable drive is ok, as long as the user can write on it.

 ___